-- Is located in the State of Texas, USA - Is a high grade silver deposit - Is highly leveraged to the price of silver. - The processing facility and refinery are built; some modification are planned before re-start to ensure maximum operating efficiencies are achieved when and if a production decision is made. - The Shafter Project has excellent infrastructure, with water, electrical power installed and a labour pool nearby. - Prior mining activity has allowed for an improved, more refined resource model; development issues were identified and a realistic plan has been developed. - Much of the technical risk of the Shafter Project has now been identified; what remains is manageable. - Major permits needed to operate are in place. - The Company is debt free, with a favourable share structure.
+- Is located in the State of Texas, USA - Is highly leveraged to the price of silver. - The processing facility and refinery are built; some modification are planned before re-start to ensure maximum operating efficiencies are achieved when and if a production decision is made. - The Shafter Project has excellent infrastructure, with water, electrical power installed and a labour pool nearby. - Prior mining activity has allowed for an improved, more refined resource model; development issues were identified and a realistic plan has been developed. - Much of the technical risk of the Shafter Project has now been identified; what remains is manageable. - Major permits needed to operate are in place. - The Company is debt free, with a favourable share structure.

-- Recently, a modified discharge permit was granted by the Texas Commission on Environmental Quality that allows the Company to de-water the underground workings of the Shafter Project, to use it at site or to discharge it at previously permitted locations on the Shafter property, or potentially sell it to a third party for industrial uses. - The Company has completed a Preliminary Economic Assessment and.
-The management and the Board of Directors of the Company are considering all available options. - A drilling program is being planned for 2017.
+- A modified discharge permit was granted by the Texas Commission on Environmental Quality that allows the Company to de-water the underground workings of the Shafter Project, to use it at site or to discharge it at previously permitted locations on the Shafter property, or potentially sell it to a third party for industrial uses. - The Company has completed a Preliminary Economic Assessment. - A drilling program is being planned for 2017. - The Company has engaged mining consultants to examine the mining scenario outlined in the PEA.
+Other mining methods are being examined, a list of the measures that need to be taken to upgrade the mineral resource block model in the proposed initial attack area is being created and a list of priorities to fully cost and schedule pre-production activities is being itemized. - Drilling planned for 2017 and 2018 is divided into "exploration" and "in-fill" drill programmes.
+The Company plans to pursue an exploration programme in 2017 that will test targets located in both favourable geological settings and are outside the mineral resource block model.